elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 No answer is wrong, you just need to make sure that when you share the material all related data will be findable, accessible and reusable as much as possible.
 Keeping that in mind, you might want to find an strategy to help others reusing your training when the material is very extensive.
 For example, a full day or a full week training are composed not only of a presentation, but a description of sessions of this presentation, activities, videos, etc. So in this case, it could be handy to have a training splited in small sessions with individual IDs, shared later as a colection (see more about it in chapter **?**)

-> Example of a one-week training with one DOI
+Example of a one-week training with one DOI:

-  Example of a training with PIDs assigned per module Example of organisation by Concepts, even if a theoretical example (ideal future)
+Example of a training with DOI assigned per module:

 By far the easiest way to get a PID for your training materials is by sharing them in a public repository that assigns a PID on your behalf, see more about that in [RDMkit](https://rdmkit.elixir-europe.org/identifiers.html) and, [chapter 2]https://elixir-fair-training.github.io/FAIR-training-handbook/chapters/chapter_02/) and [chapter 3](https://elixir-fair-training.github.io/FAIR-training-handbook/chapters/chapter_03/).